 - Close proximity to a pair of other projects yielding bonanza results

-- Fast capital raise demonstrates interest from institutional players
+- Fast capital raise demonstrates interest from mining investors

-- Good logistics and port connectivity enhances value for bigger miners who may want to develop the site
+- Good logistics and port connectivity enhance value for bigger miners who may want to develop the site

 While there are many junior miners out there, when it comes to rich gold and silver deposits, it is hard to beat Mexico’s Sierra Madre region.

-In Mexico’s Sinaloa State, junior miner Brigadier Gold (TSX:BRG) has commenced a fully-funded drill program in the very intriguing Picachos Project.
+In Mexico’s Sinaloa State, junior miner Brigadier Gold (TSX:BRG/OTC:BGADF) has completed phase 1 of a fully-funded drill program in the very intriguing Picachos Project.

-The exploration project is looking to extract samples from a large and unexplored porphyry target as well as other high-grade veins which have never been tested before.
-Brigadier Gold is setting out to prove the existence of high-grade, gold-silver veins under the Mexican soil that can be developed via underground mining techniques.
+The exploration project is looking to extract samples from a large and unexplored copper porphyry target as well as other high-grade gold and silver veins which have never been tested before.
+Brigadier Gold has set out to prove the existence of high-grade, gold-silver veins under the Mexican soil that can be developed via underground mining techniques.